-- 8. The program will cost approximately \$35M over 4 years to implement with on-going cost of approximately \$8.8M from year 5 forward.
+- 8. The program will cost approximately \$34M over 4 years to implement with ongoing cost of approximately \$10M from year 5 forward.
 Staff will work to make funds available within the existing operating budget.
-The number of funds spent on devices will grow and shrink commensurate with student enrolment.
+The funds spent on devices will grow and shrink commensurate with student enrolment and teacher allocations.
 The device will be replaced on a 4-year, or 5-year cycle based on budget availability and device wear and tear. - 9.
 Returned student devices will be used to support the initial years of the new program.
 Using returned student devices from the pandemic will allow TCDSB time to grow the funding capacity needed to support the program in the longer term.
-Without the returned devices, the same program may take up to 7 or 8 years to fully implement. - 10.
+Without the returned devices, the same program may take up to 6 years to fully implement and no grades will have a 1-to-1 program for the first 2 years. - 10.
 Student and teachers will continue to be allowed to bring their own device (BYOD) if they prefer.
 If individuals choose to use then own devices, they will need to meet the minimum standards for TCDSB devices to ensure these devices can seamlessly work with the classroom environment. - 11.
 Students and parents will sign a loan agreement to ensure families fully understand and acknowledge their responsibilities when using a TCDSB device.
 Damaged, lost, and broken devices that cannot be covered by the device's warranty will be the responsibility of parents/guardians.
-Support maybe provided on compassionate grounds in select circumstances at the school level.
+Support may be provided on compassionate grounds in select circumstances at the school level.